Single And Lonely: How To Avoid The Trap Of Single Loneliness

 Given the societal pressure to put a positive spin on everything, it can be hard to open up about the ways that single loneliness affects us.

 The truth is that many single people feel lonely often, even if they aren’t lonely all the time.
+For instance, Valentine’s Day can cause feelings of loneliness to temporarily emerge, easing after the holiday passes.

 Of course, everyone experiences and manages their single loneliness differently.